The Complete Guide

 - Research centers

 Once you’ve determined your preferred work setting, your next step is to gain some critical hands-on experience before hitting the proverbial pavement.
+A real-world experience is important for developing skills based on the training gained through certification.
 The good news is a quality certification program will include an externship so you can gain some hands-on experience!

 Frequently Asked Questions